isaacdenny/NoteAI-OpenAI/README.md

 This project is an extension of OpenAI's capabilities, providing users with the ability to easily condense their media into more consumable modes through a GUI.

 # Technologies
-- MongoDB - DataBase
+- PostgreSQL - DataBase
+- SQLAlchemy - DB Connection
+- Alembic - DB tables
-- Express - RESTful API Routing
+- FastAPI - Runtime Environment
 - React - Front-end UI Framework
-- Node.js - Runtime Environment
 - Linode (possibly GCP) - Hosting
 - Docker - Containerization, Deployment